Rodelph/ARCHIVIST/README.md

 - **ARchivist document generator**: Python code to be run on a computer in order to generate augmented documents
 - **ARchivist mobile application**: Unity project containing the code for an Android/iPhone mobile application that can be used to read and interact with these augmented documents.

+In addition, a pre-built Android APK of the mobile application has been included for ease of testing this prototype.
+Note, however, that the AR tracking performance is noticeably better on iPhone.
+For both Android and iPhone, the Unity project can be opened and used to package the application into an Android or iPhone app (the latter requiring MacOS).

 ## Compatibility

 This project is meant to be compatible with the following operating systems (although macOS is required for building an iPhone app from the mobile application):